KevinSeghetti/survey/README.md

 Both versions of the app are in this code base, if you poke around enough in the history you will find some NSFW references.

 Since it is a technology test bed, it has several different frameworks and libraries pulled into it.

+A deployed copy of the SFW version can be found [here](http://quiz.worldfoundry.org/)